NATO Integrated Air Defense System: Denmark

 The Royal Danish Air Force's Combined Air Operations Centre (CAOC 1) in Finderup was deactivated in 2008 and replaced at the same location by the Combined Air Operations Centre Finderup (CAOC F), which had responsibility for the airspaces of Iceland, Norway, Denmark and the United Kingdom.
 CAOC F was deactivated in 2013 and its responsibilities were transferred to CAOC Uedem in Germany.
 The national Danish Control and Reporting Centre is located at Karup Air Base and it reports to CAOC Uedem.

-The Thule Air Base in Greenland is a United States Air Force installation and its radars are part of the North American Aerospace Defense Command.
+The Pituffik Space Base in Greenland is a United States Space Force installation and its radars are part of the North American Aerospace Defense Command and United States Space Command.